 Members of the HPSMAB

-Chairperson: Dr Niamh O’Connell (National Haemophilia Director, St. James’s Hospital)
+Chairperson: Prof. Niamh O’Connell (National Haemophilia Director, St. James’s Hospital)

 Vice Chairperson: Mr. Brian O’Mahony (CEO, Irish Haemophilia Society)

 - Dr Beatrice Nolan (Our Lady’s Children’s Hospital Crumlin)

 - Ms. Evelyn Singleton (National Coagulation Centre, St. James’s Hospital.)

 - Mr. Declan Noone (Irish Haemophilia Society)

 - Mr Norman Latham (St. James’s Hospital)

 You can find further information about the work of the HPSMAB here, under case studies: WFH Tender Guide 2015.